churchers/vm-bhyve/README.md

 Start the install:

-This will run the bootloader then start bhyve in the background.
+This will run the bootloader and start bhyve in the background.
 Connect to the console to complete the install Once complete, if you reboot the machine at the end of the install process, the machine will reboot as expected and boot up normally.
 Reboots will work as expected and the machine can be shutdown from the guest in the normal way.

     # vm install vm1 FreeBSD-10.1-RELEASE-amd64-disc1.iso